Some involved immediately responded, "Yes, He is!"

 G-d bestows upon Messiah the name of Yeshua, which is above every name.
 (Philippians 2:9-11)

 Does that mean Yeshua's name is above G-d's special holy name, YHVH?
 Yes: Yeshua is the "name which is above every name."

 Unless G-d commits idolatry and exalts His creation above Himself, Yeshua must be G-d.
 It is not idolatry if G-d gives Himself the name above every name.
 It is entirely fitting and appropriate!

 What Scripture Says About G-d

 Here are some observations from Scripture about G-d:

-G-d has appeared to mankind in various ways
+G-d has appeared to humanity in various ways.

-The LORD G-d appeared to Moshe as a burning bush (Exodus 3:4).
+The LORD G-d appeared to Moses as a burning bush (Exodus 3:4).

 The LORD appeared as a pillar of cloud by day and a pillar of fire by night as He went before the Israelites (Exodus 13:21).

 Moses, Aaron, Nadab, Abihu, and seventy elders saw the G-d of Israel [Hebrew: אלהי ישׂראל, Elohei Yisrael] (Exodus 24:10-11).